zhangcathleen/zhangcathleen.github.io/initWebsite.md

-Currently : running into issues with creating a github pages I think I github only allows uers to host one pages - using my username @ <username>.github.io I also received an email from github stating there was a failed workflow ~~
+Currently : running into issues with creating a github pages I think I github only allows uers to host one pages - using my username @ <username>.github.io I also received an email from github stating there was a failed workflow

+I am done for today.
+I messed up the local repo and had to reinit...
+Kind of understood github a bit more ngl ~~

 Jan 2, 2024